 THIS IS A MUST!
 Make sure to apply your sunblock to keep your skin protected from UV light, re-apply too at least every two hours.
 Healthy skin is a healthy life.

 My favorite shorts!
 Because it’s so comfortable to wear and it’s easy to dry.

-Your eyes is one of the vital part of your body, without it, you won’t have a chance to see the world.
+Your eyes are one of the vital parts of your body, without it, you won’t have a chance to see the world.
 It could give you the best experience you’ll ever have so in return keep it healthy.
-If you’re out of the water and the sun is burning, always wear an eye protection.
+If you’re out of the water and the sun is burning, always wear eye protection.
 Protect it at all costs.

 If you don’t want your face to get dark totally, you could wear a cap in or out of the water.
 If you’re afraid to lose your favorite cap, you can get a special cap designed for surfing.

 When I started surfing, I fell in love with Mother Nature.
 Everywhere I go, I always bring a 1 liter reusable water container filled with water, In that way I will no longer need to buy small plastic bottles when I’m thirsty.
 Small act?
 Yes, Will it make a difference?
 It might, I just have to try.
 We all just have to try and carry the burden of responsibility that the future of the youngsters is in our hands.
 They will reap what we sow today.
 Do I talk too much?
 Okay, sorry.
 Moving on.